datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

-# Edge Stack with AWS
+# $productName$ with AWS

-The Ambassador Edge Stack is a platform agnostic Kubernetes API gateway.
+$productName$ is a platform agnostic Kubernetes API gateway.
 It will run in any distribution of Kubernetes whether it is managed by a cloud provider or on homegrown bare-metal servers.

 This document serves as a reference for different configuration options available when running Kubernetes in AWS.
-See [Installing Ambassador Edge Stack](../../install) for the various installation methods available.
+See [Installing $productName$](../../install) for the various installation methods available.

 ## Recommended configuration

-There are lot of configuration options available to you when running Ambassador in AWS.
-While you should read this entire document to understand what is best for you, the following is the recommended configuration when running Ambassador in AWS:
+There are lot of configuration options available to you when running $productName$ in AWS.
+While you should read this entire document to understand what is best for you, the following is the recommended configuration when running $productName$ in AWS:

-It is recommended to terminate TLS at Ambassador so you can take advantage of all the TLS configuration options available in Ambassador including setting the allowed TLS versions, setting `alpn_protocol` options, enforcing HTTP -> HTTPS redirection, and [automatic certificate management](../host-crd) in the Ambassador Edge Stack.
+It is recommended to terminate TLS at $productName$ so you can take advantage of all the TLS configuration options available in $productName$ including setting the allowed TLS versions, setting `alpn_protocol` options, enforcing HTTP -> HTTPS redirection, and [automatic certificate management](../host-crd) in the $productName$.

-When terminating TLS at Ambassador, you should deploy a L4 [Network Load Balancer (NLB)](#network-load-balancer-nlb) with the proxy protocol enabled to get the best performance out of your load balancer while still preserving the client IP address.
+When terminating TLS at $productName$, you should deploy a L4 [Network Load Balancer (NLB)](#network-load-balancer-nlb) with the proxy protocol enabled to get the best performance out of your load balancer while still preserving the client IP address.

 The following `Service` should be configured to deploy an NLB with cross zone load balancing enabled (see [NLB notes](#network-load-balancer-nlb) for caveat on the cross-zone-load-balancing annotation).
 You will need to configure the proxy protocol in the NLB manually in the AWS Console.